 The situation where I’ve seen this most often is when the primary database is undergoing index maintenance and a log backup finishes near the end of a very long-running index rebuild operation of a large clustered index.
 The initial restore of that log backup on the secondary database takes much longer than usual to complete because of step 4 in the restore process.
 The next log backup on the primary also completes just before an index rebuild completes.
 When it is restored on the secondary, the whole of the large undo file has to be undone again, then the log restore occurs, and then another large undo file is generated to undo the second uncommitted index rebuild.

 This is a possibility you have to be aware of if the secondary database must be available 24×7 for reporting, with only minimal downtime when each log backup is restored.
-In that case I would carefully augment the index maintenance operations on the primary with log backups to ensure that only complete, committed index rebuilds are present in the log backups being restored on the secondary database.
+In that case I would carefully change the index maintenance operations and log backups on the primary to ensure that only complete, committed index rebuilds are present in the log backups being restored on the secondary database.
 Similar precautions should be taken if you have other, occasional, long-running operations.

 An alternative would be to move from log shipping to database mirroring or availability groups, where the log records are continually being sent from the principal to the mirror database (or primary to secondary replica databases, in availability group terms) and there are no extra steps involving undoing log operations multiple times.
 With database mirroring, the drawback of this is that reporting would have to use database snapshots, so there’s a complexity trade-off involved.
 With availability groups, the reporting would have to use a readable secondary, which can lead to index fragmentation on the primary replica, but that can be compensated for with index fill factors (see here for more details).